-Capital spending for the first six months of 2015 includes \$1.4 billion of non-cash equity consideration we issued to complete Step 2 of the Oiltanking acquisition.
+Capital spending for the nine months ended September 30, 2015 includes \$1.4 billion of non-cash equity consideration we issued to complete Step 2 of the Oiltanking acquisition.
 Step 2 represented our acquisition of the noncontrolling interests in Oiltanking; therefore, approximately \$1.4 billion of noncontrolling interests attributable to Oiltanking was reclassified to limited partners' equity to reflect the February 2015 issuance of 36,827,517 Enterprise common units.